Cannabis cultivation: Feminized seeds

 Instability of gender is a desirable trait in the wild, where reproduction is the most urgent goal.
 In cultivation, gender predictability is more helpful, because female plants that have not been pollinated are the most productive of the psychotropic material.
 It is possible to use a combination of cloning and "shocking" of plants to get them to produce feminized seeds that reliably produce female offspring.
 A clone retains the same sex throughout its life, so the clone of a female plant is also female.

-Environmental stresses sometimes create pollen bearing male flowers on female plants—known as hermaphroditism or 'hermying'.
+Environmental stresses sometimes create pollen bearing male flowers on female plants—known as hermaphroditism, "herming", or "hermies".

 A method used by organic growers and promulgated by the cannabis breeder Soma, is called 'Rodelization', or letting un-pollinated female plants live several weeks longer than the normal harvest time.
 In such plants a hermaphroditic trait self-expresses in an effort to continue the genetic line.

-Some vendors of feminized seeds assert that hermaphroditic "parents" do not create reliable feminized seeds, since the offspring may retain the tendency of hermaphrodytism.
+Some vendors of feminized seeds assert that hermaphroditic "parents" do not create reliable feminized seeds, since the offspring may retain the tendency of hermaphroditism.
 Others believe that this method utilizing auto-hermaphroditic traits is offset by grower observations that the tendency to auto-switch sex is no greater in plants grown from seeds made this way, than occurs naturally.

 Colloidal silver (commonly abbreviated CS) suppresses ethylene production in bud sites, stimulating male characteristics.
 Spraying selected leaves, branches and – in cases where a large amount of seed is desired – whole plants with colloidal silver solution has become a preferred method of obtaining feminized seeds.
 Most plants treated with CS will turn intersex within 2 weeks of triweekly treatment, producing viable pollen within 4.
 Gibberellic acid has also been used for the same purpose, but it is harder to acquire than colloidal silver and can be difficult to dissolve into solution.
 One method of obtaining colloidal silver utilizes a small direct current power supply and two pieces of solid silver jeweler's wire, or silver coin.